vitojph/kschool-nlp-13/Install_Dependencies.md

     python -m spacy download es
     python -m spacy download en

-If you have any problems with these two last commands, try to install the models as if they are Python libraries.
+If you have any problems with these two last commands, try to install the models as if they were Python libraries.
 Run:

     pip install https://github.com/explosion/spacy-models/releases/download/es_core_news_sm…
     pip install https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-…